stuskeer/Sessions/README.md

 - Developer information

 ### User Experience
+- **Desktop Application**: Native app experience with Electron - no browser needed
 - **Single User**: No login required - designed for personal use
 - **Standalone**: All data stored locally in SQLite database
 - **Responsive UI**: Modern, clean interface with dark theme